My Vision of America

 It is extremely important to increase civic engagement in the 29th US Congressional district here in Texas.
 I believe the only way to do that is by having a competitive congessional election in the district.

 Voter turnout has historically been very low in the 29th Congressional district, more so than even most other heavily Hispanic districts in Texas.
-Ever since the district was created in 1992, it has been won by the same candidate in increasingly uncompetitive elections.
-Now that that incumbent congressman has decided to retire, he has handpicked a candidate to replace him.

 I pledge to work incessently to increase voter registration in the district by giving the citizens in the district a reason to register to vote.
 I will do that by addressing the issues they are very concerned about, such as health care reform and immigration reform.
 As long as voter turnout in the district remains extremely low, there is no reason for statewide and federal candidates for office to give much heed to their concerns.